OriOrihuela/Java/JavaExercises/EduardOrihuela/README.md

 ### This project starts from the need of practice in Java POO.

-There are 3 classes:
+There are 4 classes:
-- Bicileta.
+- Bicicleta.
 - Estacion.
 - TarjetaUsuario.